Kartore/spritore/js/README.md

 };
 ```

-The dimensions and pixel buffer can be passed directly to MapLibre's
-`map.addImage` API as shown above.
+Use the returned `width`, `height`, and `pixels` as MapLibre's
+`map.addImage` image data.
+A pixel ratio of `1` or `2` covers typical
+standard- and high-density previews.

 ### `buildSpriteSheet(icons, pixelRatio, options?)`

-Builds a complete MapLibre sprite sheet:
+Rasterizes a collection of SVG icons and returns complete MapLibre sprite
+assets:

 ```ts
 type SpriteSheet = {